Hansson III cabinet

-The third cabinet of Per Albin Hansson (Regeringen Hansson III) was the cabinet of Sweden between 13 December 1939 and 31 July 1945.
-It consisted of members from the Social Democratic Party, the Farmers' League, the People's Party and the National Organization of the Right.
-It was a national unity government formed for reasons of national stability during World War II, and its constituent parties represented 219 out of the 230 seats in the Parliament of Sweden since the 1936 general election.
-Two parties of the 1936–1940 parliament were kept out of the government, the pro-Soviet Communist Party and the Socialist Party, which veered between Communist and Nazi positions, and lost its parliamentary representation in 1940.
-After the 1940 general election, the government represented 227 out of the 230 seats in parliament, and after 1944 general election, 215 out of 230.
+The Hansson III cabinet (regeringen Hansson III) was the government of Sweden from 13 December 1939 to 31 July 1945.
+It was a national unity majority government between the four largest parties in the Riksdag (Swedish parliament): the Social Democrats, the National Organization of the Right, the Farmers' League, and the People's Party, led by Prime Minister Per Albin Hansson of the Social Democrats.

-After the end of World War II, the coalition government was dissolved on 31 July 1945, and was replaced by a government consisting only of social democrat ministers, as this party held 115 out of 230 seats in parliament.
+The cabinet was formed for reasons of national stability during World War II.
+Two parties in the Riksdag were kept out of the cabinet: the pro-Soviet Communist Party of Sweden and the Socialist Party, which veered between communist and Nazi positions, and lost its parliamentary representation in the 1940 general election.
+After the end of World War II, the cabinet was dissolved and replaced by a cabinet consisting only of social democratic ministers: Hansson IV.